DomtronVox/StaticFarmSite/src/documents/main_pages/kidding-sched.md

 <br />

 ## I bottle raise all babies and can switch your baby to  store bought whole milk if you need me to.
 I  disbud (if not polled) and worm all babies.
 Also start them on Di-Methox.
-Also we give CD/T shots at least once a year to adults.
-We give a CD/T shot to pregnant does within 1 month of kidding.
+We give CD/T shots at least once a year to adults.
+We give a CD/T shot and Bo-Se to pregnant does within 1 month of kidding.
 This is passed to the babies in utero and gives them some protection at birth until they are able to get their own CD/T. All babies should be given one CD/T shot around 6 weeks old and another “booster” CD/T shot 21-28 days later.